davidcesarino/CombinationGenerator/README.md

 `java -jar combinations.jar`

 If you want to print the output to a file, just use your system redirector.

-For example:
+For example, printing a lottery draw to a txt file (“`> m.txt`”):

 `java -jar combinations.jar -g -i -r -d "," -k 6 10 12 23 30 39 45 46 > m.txt`